Michael Ahlefeldt-Laurvig-Bille: Biography

 In 1992, he assumed ownership of the family's residence Egeskov Castle near Kværndrup, from his father Count Claus Christian.
 Under his ownership, Egeskov Castle has been turned into one of Funen's major tourist attractions.
 He was awarded the title of Hofjægermester (hunting master of the court) in 2006 and the title of Kammerherre (chamberlain) in 2015.

 Personal life

 Michael married firstly in 1992 to Margrethe Kirketerp-Møller (27 March 1965 - aft.
-1995), the daughter of Mogens Kirketerp-Møller (12 October 1936 - 25 February 2018), landlord and owner of Sandholt castle, and wife Lisbeth (m.
+1995), the daughter of Mogens Kirketerp-Møller (12 October 1936 - 25 February 2018), landlord and owner of Sandholt castle, and his wife Lisbeth Clausen (m.
 22 February 1963).
-The couple later divorced.
 They have a son and a daughter: